 Patients generally believe that a smaller punch results in a smaller scar.
 We believe this is not always the case.
 It definitely has not been studied.
 The general rule in skin surgery is that an incision smaller than 1.5 mm in size will heal without a visible scar to the naked eye.
-Therefore, in theory there should be no cosmetic advantage to a smaller incision than 1.25 mm in diameter or 1 mm in diameter and there could be disastrous results from smaller incisions in regard to hair shaft damage.
-Furthermore, the total number of hairs transferred by using smaller punches can be significantly less.
+Therefore, in theory, there should be no cosmetic advantage to a smaller incision than 1.25 mm in diameter or 1 mm in diameter and there could be disastrous results from smaller incisions in regard to hair shaft damage.
+Furthermore, the total number of hairs transferred by using smaller hair transplant punches can be significantly less.

 One must remember that individuals who have hair loss want hair on the areas where they do not have hair.
 The advantage of FUE is that it allows us to leave an imperceptible scar in addition to adding hair to the areas of loss.
 Adding hair can be efficient or inefficient.
 In other words, for every 100 hairs you attempt to move, you may move 92 to 97 intact hairs or you may move only 62 intact hairs.
 The ones you do not move are damaged in the removal process.
 If the damage ratio exceeds 8%, the process becomes very inefficient.
 You will not get as much hair from every graft as you desire.
 Your resulting coverage will be less.
 Furthermore, you will pay more for less hair.
 In general punches smaller than 1.0 mm are good for two hair or one hair grafts.
 If you attempt to move larger grafts than two hairs, your injury rate will increase and your efficiency will decrease significantly.

-In our office we average 2.49 hairs per follicular unit in our method called follicular isolation.
-This is about 25% more hair per graft than you can expect from a the total use of a smaller punch.
+In our office, we average 2.49 hairs per follicular unit in our method called follicular isolation.
+This is about 25% more hair per graft than you can expect from the total use of a smaller punch.
 Furthermore, we are able to keep the transection rate at 8% or less.
 Often it is 3%, which is better than with most strip surgeries.
 We vary the punch size based on the size of the hair shafts and the number of hair per follicular unit (technically referred to as the calculated density).

 Another concept to understand is the size of the hair follicles and their surrounding dermal sheath.
-The average scalp follicle is 0.42 mm wide from dermal sheath to dermal sheath.
+The average scalp follicle is 0.42 mm wide from the dermal sheath to the dermal sheath.
 A two hair follicular unit averages 0.82 mm wide.
 This means you can use a 0.5 mm punch all you want, but the two hair follicular unit will not fit into it.
 In other words, you will need a little luck in your extraction process, a perfect incision, and no margin for error.
 You will have a lower yield and an inefficient procedure.
 A 0.75 mm punch will work, but the incision must be perfect.
 Humans are not always perfect.
 A 0.8 mm punch will work on the 2 hair follicular unit also, but the human must also be perfect.
 The 0.9 mm punch provides a larger cushion and we have used it quite often for 2 hair grafts, but it is not possible to use it on every patient or every 2 hair graft.
 The 1 mm punch provides a larger cushion for human error and a very high yield with most grafts and in most individuals.

 As the size of the follicular unit increases, the width also increases.
 This can present an increasing problem for the hair restoration surgeon.
-In our office the average follicular unit has 2.49 hairs.
+In our office, the average follicular unit has 2.49 hairs.
 Therefore, we must tailor the punch to the patient and to the follicular unit.
 In other words, if you want a more efficient procedure, the procedure must be customized to the patient and the follicular units.
 Otherwise, you will have a far lower efficiency ratio and a lower yield.
 You will pay more for less hair and you will unnecessarily put donor hairs at risk.
-The ideal donor result is important, but the yield should be a chief consideration to the hair restoration surgeon and the patient.
+The ideal donor result is important, but the yield should be a chief consideration for the hair restoration surgeon and the patient.

-To date we have not noted an increase in scar formation from the use of larger punches.
+To date, we have not noted an increase in scar formation from the use of larger punches.
 Larger punches have not shown more collateral damage or shock loss to surrounding hairs in the surrounding follicular units.
 This has not been studied yet, however.
-The main problem from follicular unit extraction remains the removal of a follicular unit from the natural follicular geometry of the donor area.
+The main problem with follicular unit extraction remains the removal of a follicular unit from the natural follicular geometry of the donor area.
 This problem is the same regardless of punch size.